rust-lang/cargo/design-docs/pubgrub-resolver.md

 ### Caveats on the verification
-- Parity is verified against the **current crates.io index state**; index drift changes selected versions for both resolvers.
+- Parity is verified against the **current crates.io index state**; index drift changes selected versions for both resolvers (it stays a 0-line diff because both drift together, but it is not a hermetic golden-file test).
 - Parity is verified for **`generate-lockfile` (fresh)** only.
 The conservative-update paths (`cargo update -p`, building against an existing lock, `--precise`) are **not** yet exercised/verified.